Register to vote now that you are living in California.

 There are also many Bay Area (and beyond) sight-seeing opportunities such as San Francisco, Oakland, Muir Woods, Half Moon Bay, San José, Santa Cruz, Monterey Bay, Napa, Yosemite, and Lake Tahoe.
 Activities of interest include: whale watching, wine tasting, visiting museums, live music, theater, attending sporting events, hiking, cycling, surfing, skiing, and camping.

-Every fall, the department packs up and heads to Monterey for a three-day retreat.
+When not in a pandemic, the department packs up and heads to Monterey for a three-day retreat in September.
 While the time is packed with research talks, poster sessions, and lots of time discussing science, there’s plenty of room for fun events too!
 Highlights include an extremely competitive sand volleyball tournament, unparalleled entertainment organized and performed every year by the 3rd year PhD students, dancing, and board games.
 The first day of the retreat overlaps with the Developmental Biology’s annual retreat (including a joint poster session and barbecue lunch), fostering cross-department bonds.

 Weekly happy hours